-Estate planning is really nothing more than a plan that protects your loved ones when you die.
+Estate planning is nothing more than a plan that protects your loved ones when you die.
 Notice, I said, "when" you die, not "if" you die.
-Dying is a certainty for all of us.
+Death is a certainty for all of us.
 So, we should all plan for it.
-It’s really simple.
 If you have a plan for when you die, your loved ones will have adequate protection.
-If you don't have a plan for when you die, your loved ones won’t be protected.
+If you don't plan for when you die, your loved ones have no protection.

 Why We Don't Plan Ahead

-I have people tell me they know it's important to prepare for death.
+I have people tell me they know it's essential to prepare for death.
 They say they'll make an appointment to talk about their options.
 The vast majority never follow through.
 Why is that?
-If we know a plan is so important for protecting our families, why don't we actually follow through and make a plan?
+If we know a plan is vital for protecting our families, why don't we follow through and make a plan?

 We're in denial.

 Whether we admit it or not, we all think we're not going to die.
-After all, that's something that happens to the other guy … right?
+After all, that's something that happens to the other guy.
 No, that's not right.
 We're all going to die.
 And, we all know that death is inevitable.

 Really?
 Tell me, do you own a home?
 Do you have life insurance?
 Do you have a car, bank account, or 401(k)?
-If you have any of these, then you have an "estate” that is subject to the probate process and you need a plan.
+If you have any of these, you have an "estate" subject to the probate process, and you need a plan.

 "I can't afford to pay for an estate plan."

-Hmm … do you have minor children?
+Hmm, do you have minor children?
 If so, you can't afford NOT to have an estate plan because you need to appoint a guardian to take care of your children if you and your spouse both die before they're grown.
 And, what about the expense of creating an estate plan?
-Have you purchased a new flat screen television for your home?
+Have you purchased a new flat-screen television for your home?
 How about new living room furniture?
 Well, it costs about the same to prepare an estate plan.
-It's just a matter of priorities, really.
+It's just a matter of priorities.

-If you die without a will, the State of Texas decides who gets your "stuff."
-The State will also decide who takes care of your minor child.
+If you die without a plan, the State of Texas decides who gets your "stuff."
+The State will also determine who takes care of your minor child.
 Besides, it's incredibly irresponsible to leave your family a mess to unravel after your death.
-So, at least prepare a will.
+So, make a plan.

 Using Online Services for an Estate Plan

-Let me say this right up front … I do NOT recommend using an online form to create a will, power of attorney, or any other legal document pertaining to your estate.
-Doing it yourself works well for a lot of things but this is not one of them.
-A will is one of the most important legal documents you'll ever create.
-It is not something you want to trust to an online form or service.
+I do NOT recommend using an online form to create ANY legal document.
+Doing it yourself works well for a lot of things, but this is not one of them.
+An estate plan is one of the most important things you'll ever create.
+It is not something for which you want to trust an online form or service.

-If you've ever visited one of these legal online sites, you'll notice they have lots of disclaimers making sure you understand that they're not giving legal advice.
-They have those disclaimers because they can't give legal advice.
-All they can do is give you a form with cookie cutter language and leave you to your own devices to try and figure out how to fit your situation into that mold.
+If you've ever visited one of these online legal sites, you'll notice they have lots of disclaimers making sure you understand that they're not giving legal advice.
+They have those disclaimers because they can't provide legal advice.
+All they can do is give you a form with a cookie-cutter language and leave you to your own devices to try and figure out how to fit your situation into that mold.

 How do you know if you're doing it right?
 How do you know your family will get what you intend for them to get?
 Without proper legal training, you don't know.
-And, if you use the wrong words and phrases in a will, you may very well end up doing the exact opposite of what you mean to do.
+And, if you use the wrong words and phrases in an estate plan, you may very well end up doing the exact opposite of what you mean to do.

 The horror stories involving poor drafting of wills are legendary.
-You do not want your estate to join the scores of such stories so don't try to do it yourself.
+You do not want your estate to join the scores of such stories, so don't try to do it yourself.
 Here's a story illustrating my point.
-The names are fictional, but this actually happened.
+The names are fictional, but this happened.

-A few years later Jim and Laura, along with their son, were killed in a car wreck.
+A few years later, Jim and Laura, and their son were killed in a car wreck.
 Afterward, the family discovered that three of the grandchildren were disinherited.
 What happened?

-Well, when Jim and Laura completed that online form it included a sentence that read “our estate should go in equal shares to our two children."
-Of course, that sounded right to them so they never questioned it beyond the "check box" presented by the online service.
+Well, when Jim and Laura completed that online form, it included a sentence that read, "our estate should go in equal shares to our two children."
+Of course, that sounded right to them, so they never questioned it beyond the "check box" presented by the online service.
 But, what Jim and Laura didn't realize is that they made no provision for what would happen to the share of any child who died before them or at the same time as they died.
-As a result, they had no statement in the will that would give the children of a deceased child the share the deceased child would have received.
+As a result, they had no statement in the Will to give the children of a deceased child the share the deceased child would have received.

-When Jim and Laura died in that car crash with their son, his three children were not included in the inheritance through the will.
+When Jim and Laura died in that car crash with their son, his three children were not included in the inheritance through the Will.
 They were unintentionally disinherited.
-This unintentional disinheriting would not have happened if Jim and Laura had consulted with a qualified attorney to create their will rather than depending on a generic, fill in the form, online service.
+This unintentional disinheriting would not have happened if Jim and Laura had consulted with a qualified attorney to create an estate plan rather than depending on a generic, fill in the form, online service.

 Always Consult a Qualified Professional

 Planning your estate and protecting your family is the most important thing you can do before you die.
-Don’t leave the decision to later because it may be too late.
+Please don't leave the decision to later because it may be too late.
 And, don't depend on a form from the internet or a legal service on the internet.
-The decisions you need to make are too important to trust to anyone other than a qualified professional.
+The decisions you need to make are too important to trust anyone other than a qualified professional.